xmtp/xmtp-dot-org/docs/faq.md

 The XMTP SDK is [available for multiple languages](/docs/introduction#xmtp-sdks-and-example-apps#sdks), including JavaScript, Kotlin, Swift, and Dart.

 Have other questions or ideas for future language or environment support?
-Post to the [XMTP discussion forum](https://github.com/orgs/xmtp/discussions).
+Post to the [XMTP Community Forums](https://community.xmtp.org/).

 ### Which web3 libraries does the XMTP SDK require?